wswartzendruber/la4k/README.md

 # Introduction

-This is a from-scratch logging API for Kotlin Multiplatform.
-In principle, `la4k-api` is combined with a single bridge which is responsible for forwarding logging events from the API to an actual logging backend.
-If more than one bridge is present, then the one that appears last will be used.
-If no bridge is present, then logging events will simply be discarded.

-Currently, only the Android and JVM targets are supported.
-The JS and various Native targets are planned for future releases.
+LA4K is a from-scratch logging API for Kotlin Multiplatform.
+It decouples the API that libraries use to log events from the bridges that applications include to forward those events to actual logging implementations.

-# For Libraries
+# Libraries

-Library authors should use `la4k-api` and only that for dispatching logging events within their components.
-Libraries should **never** reference any LA4K bridge directly.

-To use `la4k-api` in your library, add it to your project.
-It is currently hosted on Bintray, so a new Maven repository will need to be added:
+Libraries reference `la4k-api` in the same manner regardless of what Kotlin backend they target:

 `build.gradle.kts`
 ```kotlin